thatoddmailbox/unifi-blink/README.md

 # unifi-blink
 Script to allow easy blinking of a [UniFi access point](https://unifi-network.ui.com/)'s LED.
 Useful as a busy indicator or similar.
+Requires PHP 5.6.0 or greater.

 This is really just a wrapper around the [semi-documented](https://ubntwiki.com/products/software/unifi-controller/api) UniFi Controller API.
 You _will_ need a running UniFi controller, and you should make sure that there are [no STUN errors](https://help.ubnt.com/hc/en-us/articles/115015457668-UniFi-Troubleshooting-STUN-Communication-Errors) (if your controller is on the same network as the access points, you should be fine&mdash;this only really comes up with a remote controller).